-Overall, all three types of exercises are important in an effective program.
+Overall, all 3 types of exercises are important in an effective program.
 However, the list below demonstrates how a certain types of exercise can directly impact your specific health condition.

 Researchers and healthcare professionals have found that regular exercise reduces the risk of having a